 It measures the quantity of gasoline left in a pump and feeds that information to the people inside.
 Various medical devices are also hybrid computers.

 A heart monitor measures the patient’s heartbeat and displays that data on its screen.
 X-ray machines scan a person’s body and digitize what it sees on a computer screen.

 The other classification is based on size.
 For this class, all the machines are considered to be digital computers.

-The bigger a computer in this class is, the more it can do.
+The bigger the computer in this class is, the more it can do.
 There are five types: PCs, Workstations, Minicomputers, Mainframe, and Supercomputers.

 Personal computers are exactly what you think it is; machines that do a general-purpose job are explicitly designed to be used by one person.
 Construction is simple too.

 You have a CPU, memory hardware, input via keyboard and mouse, and outputs from a screen or speakers: Macs, desktops, video game consoles, tablets, and more.
-Almost everyone in the world has one in their pocket in the form of a smartphone.
+Almost everyone has one in their pocket in the form of a smartphone.

 Next are Workstations, computers built with a specific purpose, usually technical or scientific.
-Think of something like video game development or engineering, so they’re pretty powerful.
+Think of something like video game development or engineering, which is pretty powerful.

-In the animation business, they may be used to render a movie overnight or data analysis in other industries.
+In animation, they may be used to render a movie overnight or for data analysis in other industries.
 Then there are minicomputers, which have an admittedly confusing name.

 These machines are a type of multi-user computer that a business may use for inventory management or accounting.
 For example, you may see minicomputers supporting up to 200 users simultaneously and doing the calculations for all these people.